- Things to Do

 In partnership with the City of Laguna Beach and the Laguna Beach Chamber of Commerce, we have developed a citywide CLEAN.SAFE.READY. pledge program for all Laguna Beach businesses.
 This is to ensure the safety of our residents and visitors

 For the most up-to-date information on dining options in Laguna Beach visit our COVID-19 Open Restaurant page.
-Restaurants may currently be open for OUTDOOR sit-down dining and patio seating, take-out, curbside pick-up or delivery.
-They must follow the state guidelines for safe operations, including a COVID-19 prevention plan.
+Restaurants may currently open indoor seating but it must be limited to 25 percent or 100 people, whichever is less.
+Must close every night by 10 p.m.
+They must also follow the state guidelines for safe operations, including a COVID-19 prevention plan.
+(As of September 8, 2020)

 Get unlimited fresh air, reinvigorate and relax in the original California beach escape, Laguna Beach.
 All of our hotels are open, but with reduced capacity and recommended physical distancing measures in place in accordance with official health recommendations and the California Hotel & Lodging Association.
 (As of July 1, 2020)